shankarganesh1234/CryptoRollCall/README.md

     - Update amount of coins bought to get real time net worth of investment
     - Does not store user information on the servers (client side storage using localstorage)
     - Does not deal with PII data
-- Utility to convert crypto currency value to USD value
+- Utility to convert crypto currency value to all major global currencies like USD EURO AUD etc
-- Utility to convert USD value to crypto currency value
+- Utility to convert any major global currency like USD EURO AUD etc to crypto currency value

 Real time data retrieved from public apis powered by https://www.CoinMarketCap.com

+The services used by this project are implemented in the server side project [CryptoRollCallService](https://github.com/shankarganesh1234/CryptoRollCallService)